 An alternative solution to avoid data re-acquisition is to deblur the OOF image using image processing methods.
 Traditionally, deconvolution has been implemented to recover the in-focus (IF) images from OOF images \cite{Sibarita2005}.
 This method usually requires to have point spread function (PSF) \cite{Sibarita2005}.
-However in practice, finding the true PSF is impossible, and usually an approximation of it is used, theoretically calculated or based on some experimental estimation by using known probes.
+However, in practice, finding the true PSF is impossible.
+Therefore, an approximation of PSF is usually obtained by theoretical calculation based on the numerical aperture (N. A.) or measurement from some known probes (i. e., beads).
 Recently, defocus deblurring using deep learning has become a popular topic thanks to convolution neural networks (CNN).
-Such methods are most commonly used to process blurred pictures taken by cameras \cite{Lee_2021_CVPR, ZhaoSelfgeneratedDB, Lee_2019_CVPR}.
-In contrast to the conventional imaging system, i.e., camera, the microscopic image is also often required to be accurate.
-Despite the fact that limited methods have been introduced focuses on solving the deblurring problems for microscopy images \cite{https://doi.org/10.1002/jbio.201960147, article, Liu:20, NA2021116987, DBLP:journals/corr/abs-2011-11879}, some of the methods are tested under synthetic defocus data \cite{DBLP:journals/corr/abs-2011-11879, https://doi.org/10.1002/jbio.201960147}, while others either fail to provide an end-to-end method \cite{article}, or fail to test under objectives with high numerical aperture \cite{DBLP:journals/corr/abs-2011-11879}.
+Such methods are most commonly used to process blurred pictures taken by cameras \cite{Lee_2021_CVPR, Lee_2019_CVPR}.
+In contrast to the conventional imaging system, i.e., camera, the microscopic image is often required to be accurate.
+Despite the fact that limited methods have been introduced focuses on solving the deblurring problems for microscopy images \cite{https://doi.org/10.1002/jbio.201960147, article, Liu:20, NA2021116987, DBLP:journals/corr/abs-2011-11879}, some of the methods are tested under synthetic defocus data \cite{DBLP:journals/corr/abs-2011-11879, https://doi.org/10.1002/jbio.201960147}, while others either fail to provide an end-to-end method \cite{article}

-To overcome these limitations, we developed a end-to-end deep learning-based workflow to predict IF microscopic images from OOF counterparts, inspired by \cite{Nah_2017_CVPR}.
-Our approach can lead to more efficient data acquisition.
-We adopt a multi-level U-net, with each level having interactions with other levels as it has been tested that would yield a better result.
-We demonstrated that our method has a superior performance compared with other competing methods.
-In summary, our contributions is as follows:
+To overcome these limitations, we develop an end-to-end deep learning-based workflow to predict IF microscopic images from OOF counterparts.
+Inspired by \cite{Nah_2017_CVPR}, we adopt a multi-scale U-Net, with feature fusion across scales in a head-to-tail manner.
+We test two fusion modes and demonstrate that our proposed architecture performs better than other competing methods.

-\begin{itemize} \item We develop a new multi-level U-Net for defocus deburring with the learned hidden features transferred from coarse level to fine level, facilitating learning efficiency \item We propose two interacting modes between subnetworks.
-Such two models yield similar performance. \item We demonstrate our method is superior to other state-of-the-art methods via testing on fluorescent microscopic images \end{itemize}